Master-Follower feature

 Apart from the owners, the users with admin rights and manage level permissions can propagate these changes from Master to Follower.

 Clicking on the propagation change icon, a popup appears in which you can either apply, don’t apply, or edit the change implemented in the Master.
-The user can select the required action accordingly and save it.
+The user can select the required action accordingly and save it (refer to the Figure Change Propagation dialog box).

 “Disconnect” feature

-Rather than discarding a connection completely and losing its link to the master, the user can select the disconnect option.
+Rather than discarding a connection completely and losing its link to the master, the user can select the disconnect option .
 It will disconnect the follower from its master but will allow the user to reconnect it later if needed.
-This option can be found by clicking on the three dots in the requirement’s row.
+This option can be found by clicking on the three dots (1) in the requirement’s row and towering over the “Connections” (2) option and then selecting the “Disconnect” option (3) (Refer to the Figure Disconnect Feature Illustration)

 Changing the Synced fields

-After a Master-Follower connection is established, there’s the possibility to ,at any point in time, change the synced fields be for a specific follower or to all the followers of a Master requirement.
+After a Master-Follower connection is established, the synced fields can be changed at any point in time, either for a specific follower or for all the followers of a Master requirement.

-If the Action is triggered from the Master-Requirement, the Changes done to the Fields Synchronization will apply to all the followers of that Master.
+If the Action is triggered from the Master Requirement, the Changes made to the Fields Synchronization will apply to all the followers of that Master.

 If the “Change Synced Fields” is triggered for a specific follower, only those followers synced fields will be changed.

-Another way of connecting requirements with a Master-Follower relations is by the “Master-Follower Link”.
-This allows the user to create this type of relations between objects that already existing in Valispace, without the need to generate new copies.
+Another way to connect requirements with a Master-Follower relationship is by the “Master-Follower Link”.
+This allows the user to create this type of relationship between objects that already exist in Valispace without the need to generate new copies.

-To do so, the user should select which requirement he wants to be the Master and next select, in the Reuse icon, the option “Master-Follower Link”.
+To do so, the user should select which requirement he wants to be the Master and then select the option “Master-Follower Link” in the Reuse icon.

-There, the user will be able to select which requirements should be considered as followers for the selected Master.
+There, the user can select which requirements should be considered as followers for the selected Master.

 Once the process is complete the user still needs to confirm the follower entrance

-The gif below shows and example if this process.
+The video below shows and example if this process.

 Master follower requirements representation in Connections graph

-Apart from the colored connections, the user can now compare two different sets of specifications which can be within the same project or different projects.
+Apart from the coloured connections, the user can now compare two different sets of specifications, which can be within the same project or different projects.
 The main application of this feature is to compare the Master/Follower specifications or requirements.
-Within the connections graph, you can find the comparison tool (2).
+The comparison tool (2) is within the connections graph.

 Use Cases